-Vermont Reopening Staying Open Retail Checklist
+Vermont Reopening Retail Checklist

-It's definitely not "business as usual," but we're here to support you.
+As we near the reopening of retail stores, the first thing on everyone's mind is "how?".
+Reopening is not going to be "business as usual" but we're here to support you.

-We've created a checklist with the information we've compiled from our national partners like National Retail Federation, Retail Industry Leaders, and searches on the web, including a helpful guide from Investopedia, that comprehensive list is just one tool that will help you get up and running again.
+We've created a checklist with the information we've compiled from our national partners like National Retail Federation, Retail Industry Leaders.

+and searches on the web, including a helpful guide from Investopedia, that comprehensive list is just one tool that will help you get up and running again.
 Visit vtrga.org for more helpful information.